Source code for ccat_data_transfer.utils

 [docs] def generate_readable_filename( raw_data_package, hash_value, file_type="raw", extension="tar" ): """ Generate a human-readable filename that includes metadata and a hash suffix.
 Parameters ---------- raw_data_package : models.RawDataPackage The raw data package containing metadata hash_value : str The original hash or UUID used for uniqueness file_type : str Type of file (e.g., "raw" or "transfer") extension : str File extension (without the dot) Returns ------- str A human-readable filename with hash suffix """ # Extract date from package metadata or creation date date_str = ( raw_data_package.created_at.strftime("%Y%m%d") if hasattr(raw_data_package, "created_at") and raw_data_package.created_at else time.strftime("%Y%m%d") ) # Use first 8 chars of hash (still provides good uniqueness) short_hash = hash_value[:8] # Build filename with consistent extension filename = f"{date_str}_{file_type}_{short_hash}.{extension}" # Replace invalid characters return re.sub(r"[^\w\.-]", "_", filename)

 [docs] def get_s3_key_for_package( data_location: models.S3DataLocation, raw_data_package: models.RawDataPackage ) -> str: """ Construct S3 object key for a raw data package using consistent logic.
 This function implements the same S3 key construction logic used in archive_manager.py to ensure consistency between upload and download operations.
 Parameters ---------- data_location : models.S3DataLocation The S3 data location where the package is stored raw_data_package : models.RawDataPackage The raw data package to construct the key for Returns ------- str The S3 object key for the package Notes ----- The S3 key is constructed as: 1.
 Replace underscores with slashes in the location name 2.
 Join with the package's relative path 3.
 Replace all slashes with underscores 4.
-Remove leading slash """ # Use the same logic as in archive_manager.py location_path = data_location.name.replace("_", "/") # Construct the destination path similar to the old implementation destination = os.path.normpath( os.path.join( location_path, raw_data_package.relative_path, ) ) # Apply the same reformatting: replace / with _ and remove leading / s3_key = destination.lstrip("/").replace("/", "_") logger.debug( "constructed_s3_key", location_name=data_location.name, location_path=location_path, package_relative_path=raw_data_package.relative_path, destination=destination, s3_key=s3_key, ) return s3_key
+Remove leading slash """ # Use the same logic as in archive_manager.py location_path = data_location.name.replace("_", "/") # Construct the destination path similar to the old implementation destination = os.path.normpath( os.path.join( location_path, raw_data_package.relative_path, ) ) # Apply the same reformatting: replace / with _ and remove leading / s3_key = destination.lstrip("/").replace("/", "_") logger.debug( "s3 key constructed for package", location_name=data_location.name, location_path=location_path, package_relative_path=raw_data_package.relative_path, s3_key=s3_key, ) return s3_key

 [docs] def get_s3_key_for_file( data_location: models.S3DataLocation, raw_data_file: models.RawDataFile ) -> str: """ Construct S3 object key for a raw data file using consistent logic.
 This function implements the same S3 key construction logic for individual files.
-Parameters ---------- data_location : models.S3DataLocation The S3 data location where the file is stored raw_data_file : models.RawDataFile The raw data file to construct the key for Returns ------- str The S3 object key for the file """ # Use the same logic as for packages location_path = data_location.name.replace("_", "/") # Construct the destination path destination = os.path.normpath( os.path.join( location_path, raw_data_file.relative_path, ) ) # Apply the same reformatting: replace / with _ and remove leading / s3_key = destination.lstrip("/").replace("/", "_") logger.debug( "constructed_s3_key_for_file", location_name=data_location.name, file_relative_path=raw_data_file.relative_path, s3_key=s3_key, ) return s3_key
+Parameters ---------- data_location : models.S3DataLocation The S3 data location where the file is stored raw_data_file : models.RawDataFile The raw data file to construct the key for Returns ------- str The S3 object key for the file """ # Use the same logic as for packages location_path = data_location.name.replace("_", "/") # Construct the destination path destination = os.path.normpath( os.path.join( location_path, raw_data_file.relative_path, ) ) # Apply the same reformatting: replace / with _ and remove leading / s3_key = destination.lstrip("/").replace("/", "_") logger.debug( "s3 key constructed for file", location_name=data_location.name, file_relative_path=raw_data_file.relative_path, s3_key=s3_key, ) return s3_key